 Management uses the Direct Capitalization Method ("DCM") to determine the fair value of all the REIT's properties in France, Germany and Spain.
 The values are supported by external appraisals of the Total Portfolio as at December 31, 2024, performed in conformity with the requirements of the Royal Institution of Chartered Surveyors Standards, and for the French properties, in conformity with the Charte de l'expertise immobiliere, as well as European Valuation Standards of TEGoVA (the European Group of Valuers' Association) and IFRS 13 Fair Value Measurement.
-For the Arcueil property, the value is determined based on the condition of the exchange contract signed in December 2024, at a discount rate of 6.68% reflecting the risk associated with this long-term sale (second half of 2026).
+As at March 31, 2025, these appraisals have been reviewed by management to consider changes in the letting cycle that occurred during the quarter and that could have a significant impact on valuation of the properties.
+For the Arcueil property, the value is determined based on the condition of the exchange contract signed in December 2024, at a discount rate of 6.33% reflecting the risk associated with this long-term sale (second half of 2026).